Did you know that the sun's energy, if directed at the earth for one hour, could satisfy the worldwide energy needs for one year?

 A solar farm collects solar arrays on vacant land to produce power from the sun's energy.

-Large commercial photovoltaic (PV) solar farms usually use hundreds or thousands of PV panels covered to convert the sun's rays into electricity.
+Large commercial photovoltaic (PV) solar farms usually use hundreds or thousands of solar panels to convert the sun's rays into electricity.

 Types of Solar Farms